FME Version

 Attribute and Feature Type Lookup Tables

-In this example, a series of shapefiles are going to have their attributes mapped using the SchemaMapper.
-They are read into the workspace using the merge filter.
+In this example, the attributes of a Keyhole Markup Language (KML) file will be mapped using the SchemaMapper.
+The files will then be read into the workspace using the merge filter.

-The Schema (Any Format) reader pulls out all the attribute names from the files and then writes them to the lookup table.
-Since the reader pulls the attributes into a list, a ListExploder transformer is used to grab each attribute name.
+The Schema (Any Format) reader extracts all the attribute names from the files and writes them to the lookup table.
+Since the reader extracts the attributes into a list, a ListExploder transformer grabs each attribute name.

 At the same time, a separate table is generated listing each input Feature Type’s name using the incoming fme_feature_type name attribute.